acolono/betterembed-www/README.md

 **0.43g of CO2** is produced every time someone visits this web page.

-## you are welcome if you want to help with other Analysen
+## you are welcome if you want to help with other analyses